Greatness can be captured in one word: lifestyle.

 Yet the use of HRT in this group continues to fall.
 If the potential for reducing breast cancer risk isn’t compelling enough to take another look at hormone therapy, consider how it could also combat colon cancer, below.

-Colorectal cancer is the third-most commonly diagnosed cancer in the U.S., and is anticipated to cause more than 51,000 deaths this year alone.
+Colorectal cancer is the third-most commonly diagnosed cancer in the U.S. and is anticipated to cause more than 51,000 deaths this year alone.
 As with many types of cancer and serious illness, the risk for colorectal cancer increases with age.
 While screenings have helped to reduce the death rate of the disease, taking preventive steps to minimize risk remains the most powerful approach in combatting the disease.

 One especially effective tool for reducing risk in women is HRT.
 After adjustment for other known risk factors, the use of HRT indicated a 63% relative reduction of colorectal cancer risk in postmenopausal women.
 Aspirin users and women who participated in sports regularly did not receive the same benefits.
-While the mechanism of this protective effect remains unknown, it’s suspected that HRT use contributes to lower rates of colonic adenomas, and that duration of use, medication type, and age could all factor in to individual prevention rates.
+While the mechanism of this protective effect remains unknown, it’s suspected that HRT use contributes to lower rates of colonic adenomas, and that duration of use, medication type, and age could all factor into individual prevention rates.

 Cancer isn’t the only thing HRT may help prevent, however.
 Research also indicates it could play a role in boosting overall cardiovascular health – find out how in the next section.

-Cardiovascular disease is responsible for 1 in every 4 deaths in the U.S. It’s the leading cause of death in both men and women, and leads to more than 600,000 deaths across the country annually.
+Cardiovascular disease is responsible for 1 in every 4 deaths in the U.S. It’s the leading cause of death in both men and women and leads to more than 600,000 deaths across the country annually.
 It’s therefore critical that as the risk for cardiovascular disease increases with age, individuals find ways to optimize heart health.

-HRT may not be prescribed for women primarily as a means for improving cardiovascular health, but this is indeed a powerful byproduct of the treatment.
+HRT may not be recommended for women primarily as a means for improving cardiovascular health, but this is indeed a powerful byproduct of the treatment.
 According to research published in the BMJ, women receiving HRT early after experiencing menopause had a significantly reduced rate of heart failure, myocardial infarction, and mortality overall.
 At the start of treatment, women on average were aged 50 and had been postmenopausal for seven months.
 Roughly half as many women using HRT experienced cardiovascular events compared to those in the control group.
-Additionally, these results did not correlate with an increased risk in any cancer.
+Additionally, these results did not correlate with an increased risk of any cancer.

 Moreover, evidence shows that there is a clear benefit in using estrogen alone, with coronary calcium scores significantly reduced.
 This measures the buildup of calcium and other substances which can narrow or close the arteries, leading to cardiovascular issues.
 In particular, women under 60 who receive hormone therapy have a statistically significant reduction in coronary disease.
 Women who were given hormone therapy during early menopause also experienced reduced atherosclerosis progression (buildup of fats and cholesterol in the artery walls).